When you need to apply for Universal Credit

 If you claim within the deadline date on your letter, then some normal Universal Credit eligibility rules do not apply to you.

 If you receive tax credits, you can make a Universal Credit claim even if you have money, savings and investments of more than £16,000.
-After 12 monthly assessment periods, normal eligibility rules will apply and you will not be eligible for Universal Credit if you still have more than £16,000 in money, savings and investments.
+After 12 assessment periods, normal eligibility rules will apply and you will not be eligible for Universal Credit if you still have more than £16,000 in money, savings and investments.

 You can claim Universal Credit if you or your partner are in full-time advanced education (such as university) for the duration of your course.
 Find out more about Universal Credit and students.